 All residents (PGY 1-5) are required to actively participate in interdisciplinary quality improvement and patient safety projects.
-Residents must forward information about their Ql/safety activities to the Program Coordinator and Program Director.
+Residents must forward information about their QI/safety activities to the Program Manager and Program Director.
 A resident attends the Department of Urology Quality Improvement Committee meetings as follows: the PGY2's on UWHC-Blue will serve from July-December, followed by the PGY3's on UWHC-Red for two months each from January-June.
 Residents are encouraged to present their projects to the department's QI Committee, either in person at the monthly QI Committee meetings or through the resident representative to the Committee.
 Residents also have the opportunity to sit on the UW Health Resident Quality and Safety Council and present at the annual Quality Improvement Symposium in the spring.
+Residents are required to attend the UWH Patient Safety Orientation in the PG1 year.